 We developed a theory to explain the complex processes that can trigger difficulties and keep them going when trying to adjust to living with LTCs.

-We used our theory to develop a specific programme to help people manage both the emotional and physical side of having a LTC.
+We used our theory to develop a specific program to help people manage both the emotional and physical side of having a LTC.

 The research does not end there though - we want to keep making Compass better.
 You can help by providing feedback for us via the ‘Contact us’ button at the bottom of the page once you have logged in, or at the end of each session.